Gridiffin/pcds2030db_fork/.github/implementations/fix_program_template_toast.md

 - [x] 3. **Update the logic** so the toast only appears if the program has zero submissions.
   - **Root cause:** `get_program_details` did not set `'current_submission'` in the returned array, so `$latest_submission` was always null and `$has_submissions` was always false.
 The fix was to set `'current_submission'` to the latest submission if available in `get_program_details`.
 - [x] 4. **Remove both the 'No Targets' and 'Program Template' toasts** from the program details view.
 Only the draft alert remains.
+- [ ] 5. **Add a toast for finalized programs** to inform users that the latest progress report is finalized.
+- [ ] 6. **Update the phrase from 'programs running' to 'programs included'** in the initiatives views for clarity and accuracy.
-- [ ] 5. **Test** with programs that have submissions, no submissions, and no targets, to ensure no onboarding toasts appear.
+- [ ] 7. **Test** with programs that have submissions (finalized and draft), no submissions, and no targets, to ensure correct toast and label behavior.
-- [ ] 6. **Update this file** to mark completed steps and summarize the solution.
+- [ ] 8. **Update this file** to mark completed steps and summarize the solution.